Huroob Status Saudi Arabia — What It Means & How To Clear It 2026

 3

-Negotiate with the Employer
+Negotiate With the Employer Directly

 4

-Labour Court Option
+Labour Court — Last Resort

 5

-Transfer Sponsorship or Exit Legally
+After Clearing — Transfer or Exit Legally

 If You Have Already Left Saudi Arabia